-Welcome to the South Shore Model Railway Club, founded in September 1938 by five men, who subsequently built their first layout in the basement of a hobby store on Quincy Shore Drive in Quincy.
+The South Shore Model Railway Club was founded in September 1938 by five men, who subsequently built their first layout in the basement of a hobby store on Quincy Shore Drive in Quincy.
+We celebrated our 75th anniversary in 2013.
 The layout, and Club, became dormant during the WWII years, but was resurrected when the boys came home from war.
 It was moved several times but in 1953 it ended up in the basement of an old strip mall at the corner of Middle and Broad Streets in Weymouth.
+After 39 years of putting up with leaking ceilings, a small fire in one of the stores above and no toilet facilities, in 1992 the Club was offered one of the ex-Navy ammunition warehouse buildings in what has become Bare Cove Park in Hingham.
+After much time and money being put into rehabbing the old Navy building, we were ready to move after 45 years and just in time, as our Weymouth lease expired at the end of 1998.
+The new premises allowed us to become a “museum”, as there was now space for displays and educational and historical artifacts, as well as a train layout

 Our official meeting nights are Mondays and Thursdays.
 Visitors are welcome on those nights, except for the first Monday of the month, which is our members’ Business Meeting.
 We have at least two Open Houses each year, one in March and one in October, which are two-day events and where we show off our progress to the public.
 Admission gets you inside both days.
 There are also dealers and a well thought of “White Elephant Table”, where bargains can be made on “gently used” Railroadiana.
 A one-day Open House in the middle of the summer has met with success in the past and will probably become an annual event.